kgdunn/pid-book/univariate-review/univariate-review.rst

 **Distribution**

 	Distributions are used to provide a much smaller summary of many data points.
 Histograms, discussed above, are one way of visualizing a distribution.
-We will look at various distributions :ref:`in the next section <univariate_distributions>`.
+We will look at various distributions in the next section.

 **Probability**